brionwolf/auto_git_updater/README.md

 # auto_git_updater

+## Why?
+A few static sites managed by [OSC](https://osc.umd.edu) include events feeds that need to be updated on a regular basis.
+At the time this script was created, [github pages had no way to rebuild and update a site](https://stackoverflow.com/a/24099328) without commiting and pushing a change, or with parameters like replacing a cached file first.
+This script was a solution.

 ## What it does
 1. Fetches the latest changes for a specified branch.
 2. Asks for a script that makes changes to the local project.